lyraxvincent/Random-Email-Generator/README.md

 See the text file on this repo.

-The 'passgen' script generates strong random passwords.
+The 'passwdGenerator' script generates strong random passwords of length 8 characters.